The Energy Mergers & Acquisitions Review: USA

 v Anti-money laundering, sanctions and anti-corruption

-Primary focus in this space continues to be a dynamic US sanctions landscape.
+The primary focus in this space continues to be a dynamic US sanctions landscape.
 US sanctions have had arguably a unique impact on the energy sector given the prevalence of state-owned energy companies in countries that have found themselves in the crosshairs of US foreign policy.
 For instance, the US has shown few signs of relaxing its sectoral sanctions programme targeting a number of Russian state-owned oil and gas companies.
 These sanctions broadly prohibit US persons from trading in certain new equity and moderate-to-long-term debt instruments of a number of Russian energy firms and their subsidiaries.
+Effective at the beginning of 2021, the US imposed a number of measures targeting China National Offshore Oil Corporation (CNOOC), including a prohibition on trade in its public securities by US persons, and a prohibition on the sale of most US goods to CNOOC without an export licence.
+Notwithstanding President Biden's agreement with Germany's Chancellor Merkel to ease sanctions pressure on Russia's Nord Stream 2 pipeline, the project remains the subject of continued controversy domestically, with a group of US senators advocating for sanctions against the project at the time of writing.

-Further, US sanctions against Venezuela and its state-owned enterprises have had a continued adverse impact on the ability of its energy sector to access financial markets.
+US sanctions against Venezuela and its state-owned enterprises have had a continued adverse impact on the ability of its energy sector to access financial markets.
 One significant collateral consequence of these comprehensive sanctions against Venezuelan state entities has been to prompt US-based Citgo to cut ties from Petróleos de Venezuela, its corporate parent, in exchange for relief from US sanctions.
-For the time being, Citgo nominally remains a sanctioned entity, albeit subject to a general licence (renewed at least through early 2021) to permit its continued access to US counterparties and global financial markets.
+For the time being, Citgo nominally remains a sanctioned entity, albeit subject to a general licence (renewed at least through early 2023) to permit its continued access to US counterparties and global financial markets.
+The sanctions have made for a complex landscape in the secondary trade of PdVSA bonds, with the US temporarily staving off certain bondholders from seeking enforcement against Citgo's assets.

-The United States has shown continued willingness to impose sanctions to discourage third-party companies and vessels from offering material support to certain disfavoured regimes.
-For example, in late 2019, the United States targeted with comprehensive sanctions a number of Chinese tanker vessels known to have transported Iranian oil products.
-US sanctions pressure more recently led a Swiss-based contractor to withdraw from Russia's Nord Stream 2 pipeline project, and US legislation pending at the time of printing would expand this sanctions threat to include certain non-US insurers and underwriters acting in respect of the project.
+The US has shown continued willingness to impose sanctions to discourage third-party companies and vessels from offering material support to certain disfavoured regimes.
+For example, the United States has targeted with comprehensive sanctions a number of tanker vessels known to have transported Iranian and Venezuelan oil products.

-Inherent corruption risk remains prevalent in the energy sector in much of the world, and it remains the single most prevalent industry sector for enforcement of the US Foreign Corrupt Practices Act, with several new cases announced in the past twelve months.
+Lastly, inherent corruption risk remains prevalent in the energy sector in much of the world, and it remains a prevalent industry sector for enforcement of the US Foreign Corrupt Practices Act.
 Operational complexity, the high-stakes nature of energy and natural resources exploration grants and contracts, and the prevalence of state-owned entities and regulatory hurdles in emerging markets that inherently present a higher risk of corruption are some reasons for the corruption risk in this sector.
 While anti-corruption enforcement in this sector is hardly novel, what bears notice is the emergence of meaningful non-US anti-corruption enforcement in recent years.
 Multinational cooperation with respect to anti-corruption enforcement activity in the energy sector in Brazil, Mexico, Ecuador, Venezuela and Argentina, among other jurisdictions, underscores the dual-front nature of this risk.

 vi Energy regulation